wancupie-netizen/AlphaRadar/docs/architecture/AlphaRadar_Architecture.md

 )
 ```

-This prevents contract drift and primitive obsession.
+This rule prevents contract drift and primitive obsession.

 ---